Constipation, symptoms, causes, Treatment, Prevention, home remedies for constipation

 • Difficulty in passing stool

-• Blockage feeling in the gut
+• The feeling of blockage in the gut

-• Fewer than 3 bowel movements a week.
+• Less than three bowel movements per week

-• Resisting the urge to have a bowel movement.
+• Resisting the urge to have a bowel movement

 • Pregnancy